kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 Then run `put local_file` to transfer the file from your local machine to the cluster.
 Likewise, to get a file off the cluster run `get remote_file` and it will transfer the file from the cluster to your local machine.
 Run `exit` to quit sftp.

-**_Task:_** Using `sftp`, copy the `log.txt` file you made previously from your computer to your folder on the cluster.
-Make sure you're in the folder that has log.txt when you start sftp.
+**_Task:_** Earlier you made a file named `log.txt` (in your local "examples" folder).
+Use `sftp` to copy that file from your local computer to your folder on the cluster.
+Make sure you are in the folder that has log.txt when you start sftp.

 ___